mlysen/simple_chat/README.md

 This is a test project for me to learn SocketIO, nodejs with express and angularJS.

+- Addition, simple mongoDB functionality as well.

 ## How does it work.

+- Have mongoDB installed with a database called `simple_chat`.
+- create a collection for `simple_chat` called `chat_messages`.

 - Install needed packages by running npm install in root folder.
 - runt grunt to create a runnable build.